 There was a stack of books sitting next to me on the driveway.
-We had just finished reading Aesop’s Fables and I told the girls to go play for ten minutes.
+We had just finished reading Aesop’s Fables, and I told my daughters to play for ten minutes.
 I set the timer and got up to stretch as well.

-This was the routine for most of our school days for the first three years of our homeschooling.
+This was the routine for most of our homeschool days for our first four years.
 We completed two lessons (a reading and an activity), then took a 10-minute break for them to run and play.
-Even when my oldest was in third grade, we reverted back to this schedule on days she found it difficult to focus or if we took our lessons to the park.
+Even when my oldest was in third grade, we reverted to this schedule when she found it difficult to focus or took our lessons to the park.

-Our go-to method of incorporating movement during the first four years of homeschooling was to utilize 10-minute breaks.
+Our go-to method of incorporating movement during our first four years of homeschooling was to take 10-minute breaks.

-Completing only two lessons at a time (a reading and an activity) helped train my children in the habit of attention (focusing during our short lesson) and obedience (returning after the 10-minute break was over).
+Completing only two lessons at a time (a reading and an activity) helped to train my children’s habit of attention (focusing during our short lesson) and obedience (returning after the 10-minute break was over).
 This was also a good way to help me remember to keep our lessons short.

-The way I implemented 10-minute breaks was to read a lesson and complete an activity such as copywork, math lesson, or recitation.
-This was followed by a 10-minute break.
-I set a timer for ten minutes to hold myself accountable also.
+I implemented 10-minute breaks by reading a lesson and completing an activity such as copy work, math lesson, or recitation.
+I then set a timer for ten minutes.
 When the timer went off, I called the girls back for our next lesson.
-If they did not obey and I had to tell them more than once to return for the next lesson, they lost the privilege of the next 10-minute break.
+If they did not return quickly for the next lesson, they lost the privilege of the next 10-minute break.

 Hold yourself accountable, too.
-I would suggest not getting on the computer or phone during this time.
-Instead, read a teacher development book, work on next week’s lesson plans, or move a load of laundry.
-I speak from experience that if I opened my computer or phone during this time, I had a very difficult time pulling myself back for the next lesson even though my children were ready!
+I did not get on the computer or phone during this time.
+Instead, I read a teacher development book, worked on next week’s lesson plans, or moved a load of laundry.

 Another way we incorporate movement into our homeschool day is through brain breaks.
-Several times throughout our morning (or whenever we need to shake out the glazed-over look in their eyes) we pull a card from our brain breaks jar and do what it says.
-I participate with the girls and do it too.
-(All except the standing on your head one!)
+Throughout our morning (or whenever we need to shake out the glazed-over look in their eyes), we pull a card from our brain breaks jar and do what it says.

-What I love about the Ultimate Guide to Brain Breaks is that all of the guess work is removed.
-The only preparation is initially cutting them apart.
-You just pull a card from the jar and do what it says.
-If you do not know what to do, the book has a written description and often a picture illustrating each brain break.
+What I love about the Ultimate Guide to Brain Breaks is that all of the guesswork is removed.
+The only preparation is initially cutting the activity cards apart.
+You pull a card from the jar and do what it says.
+If you do not know what to do, the book has a written description and, often, a picture illustrating each activity.